-Being a business analyst is not easy, and many common requirements definition methods don't make it any easier.
+Being a business analyst is not easy, and many common techniques for defining functional requirements don't make it any easier.
 At one extreme are simplistic list-based approaches that are too imprecise, incomplete, and inconsistent for all but the simplest applications.
-Think "the system shall..."
+Think of those documents with endless lists of requirements, all beginning with "the system shall..."
 At the other extreme are complex techniques that are indecipherable to most users and analysts, and thus produce results that are equally undependable.
 On top of that, most literature on business analysis doesn't cover the "tips of the trade" - those frameworks and techniques experienced analysts seem to draw on effortlessly.

-What is needed are techniques that are repeatable by analysts, understandable and relevant to business subject matter experts, and useful to designers and developers.
+What we need are techniques that are repeatable by analysts, understandable and relevant to subject matter experts, and useful to designers and developers.
 They should also play well together, offer well-defined progressive levels of detail, and be practical enough that you can achieve good results within your natural lifetime!

-That sounds challenging, but it's very possible.
-This practical, information-filled two-day workshop shows how to discover, document, and verify requirements using a small number of business-friendly yet powerful modelling techniques.
-After a quick review of bad advice in the world of business analysis, the consequences of applying it, and why it just doesn't work, we'll study four integrated modelling techniques, each providing a different lens into the problem space:
+That sounds challenging, but experience shows it is achievable.
+This two-day workshop shows how to discover, document, and verify requirements using a small number of business-friendly yet powerful modelling techniques.
+After a quick review of bad advice in the world of business analysis, the consequences of applying it, and why it just doesn't work, we will experience four integrated modelling techniques, each providing a different lens into the problem space:

-- Process Scope and Process Workflow Models what the business processes are, how they work now, and how they should work, and why knowing this is critical to Business Analysis. - Concept Models (Conceptual Data Models) what data is required to support the processes, applications, and reporting requirements. - User Stories and Use Cases how the application should behave externally in support of the people and processes using it. - Business Services and Business Events what the application should do internally regardless of who is using it or how.
+- Process Scope and Process Workflow Models what the business processes are, how they work now, and how they should work, and why knowing this is critical to Business Analysis. - Concept Models (Conceptual Data Models) the things and facts about things the business needs to know to support processes, applications, and reporting and analytics. - User Stories and Use Cases how the application should behave externally in support of the people and processes using it. - Business Services and Business Events what the application should do internally regardless of who is using it or how.

-The material is drawn from our primary courses for business analysts - Working With Business Processes, Business-Oriented Data Modelling, and especially Use Cases and Services.
+The material is drawn from our primary courses for business analysts - Working With Business Processes, Business-Oriented Data Modelling, and especially Requirements Modelling with Use Cases and Services.
 We assume some familiarity with Process and Concept Models, so the emphasis will be on Business Events, User Stories/Use Cases, and Business Services.

-In addition, it introduces some "tips of the trade" - those frameworks and techniques experienced analysts draw on effortlessly.
-We'll look at "The Magical Number 7," "Visual Literacy," "Essentials of Facilitation," "The Principle of Constructive Ignorance," and more.
+In addition, it introduces the frameworks and techniques experienced analysts draw on effortlessly.
+These include "The Magical Number 7," "Visual Literacy," "Essentials of Facilitation," "The Principle of Constructive Ignorance," "Environmental Scans," and more.

 This workshop covers what really works, not textbook theory about what should work or what might work.
-You'll get clear methods, guidelines, templates, and tips to help you get quality results and maximize the involvement of business subject matter experts.
-That's because this workshop was developed by practitioners, for practitioners, and the techniques have been refined and proven over many years of real-world experience.
-Attend, and give your BA career an edge!
+You'll get proven methods, guidelines, templates, and tips to achieve quality results and maximum involvement of subject matter experts.
+This workshop was developed by practitioners, for practitioners, and the techniques have been refined and proven over many years of real-world experience.
+Attend, and give your career an edge!

-Prerequisites
+Prerequisites: